JonnyKong/Udemy-ShellScripting/README.md

     $2: parameter2
     ```
     * To access every input variable from $1: `for USER in $@`
+    * Use `shift` to shift the positional arguments to the left
 * STDIN:
     `read -p "PROMPT" VARIABLE`